10k race number and timing chip collection and entries on the day are at the Jaguar Sports and Social Club, Browns Lane, Allesley, Coventry, CV5 9DR.

 All children under 9 must be accompanied by an adult.

 We would prefer it, and you may find it more convenient, to enter online.
-A link for on-line entries will be provided when entries open early in 2019
+A link for on-line entries will be provided on the Fun Run page when entries open.

 However, entry forms will be available when entries open.
 There will be a link on this website to download an entry form.
 There will also be "Entry on the Day" for the Fun Run at the Scout Hut in Washbrook Lane.